sebbdk/vargr-koseq/README.md

 A simple CRUD app that uses koa and sequalize to interact with sql databases.

-This has no safety measures build in, for authentication
+This has no safety measures build in, so it is not' recommended for anything in production currently.

 ## Usage example
 ```